Tommi2Day/pwcli/README.md

 you may have different password stores using different formats, keys and directories. the identifier ist the `application` name

-### config files
+## config files
-this tool may use config files via viper. the default filename is `pwcli.yaml`, It will search
+this tool may use config files via viper. the default filename is `<application>.yaml` and fallback to `pwcli.yaml` It will search
 - in the current directory
+- in $HOME/.pwcli,
 - in $HOME/etc/
-- in $HOME/.pwcli,
-- /etc/pwcli.
+- /etc/pwcli
-You may define a different config with --config switch
+  You may define your own config file path with --config switch

 this generates a default configfile `get_password.yaml` for the application `get_password` in the current directory and configures the datadir and keydir to `$HOME/.pwcli` and the encryption method RSA in GO file format